CDOT-CV/jpo-ode/docs/UserGuide.md

 #### 6.6.5 - ODE Logging Properties

-ODE produces two an application log file for overall application health and behavior monitoring.
+ODE produces to an application log file for overall application health and behavior monitoring.

 The configuration of the logger is done via the [_logback.xml_](/jpo-ode-svcs/src/main/resources/logback.xml) file.
 Once the service is built, the logging configuration is located in the _BOOT-INF\\classes\\_ directory of the